Original City Council with City Attorney (far left) Signing Incorporation Ordinance

 Four of the five original Council Members, H. Scott Wilson, Patricia Neibel, Harley McFarland and Lester Steele were present and recalled their fond memories of the City in its infancy while former Mayors Lois Anderson, Dave Gossett, and other past city officials spoke about how the city matured and the challenges they faced.
 Original Mayor Gil Geiser passed away in 1987.
 U.S. Senator Maria Cantwell addressed the crowd with stories of her Mountlake Terrace roots.
 Throughout the evening, past and present residents and employees reminisced about the old days.

-In 1961, citizens overwhelming approved a bond issue to build a City Hall with a full range of services to serve its growing population.
+In 1961, citizens overwhelming approved a bond issue to build the city's first City Hall with a full range of services to serve its growing population.
 Senator Henry (Scoop) Jackson attended the dedication of the new building in 1962, and former Mayor Frank Hammer noted, "It was a big event and a proud moment for the community."

 Growth & Development

 A spurt of new construction began along the main street of 56th Avenue in 2005 anticipating opportunities to come.
-The businesses that survived the economic downturn of the 1980s and arson fires of the early 1990s continue to thrive and serve as landmarks to local residents and attract loyal customers from all over the Puget Sound region.
+The businesses that survived the economic downturn of the 1980s and 1990s continue to thrive and serve as landmarks to local residents and attract loyal customers from all over the Puget Sound region.

 In 2006, the City Council focused on generating economic development through the creation of a Town Center Plan.
 The City Council worked in tandem with the community to adopt the Town Center Plan in early 2007 with the hope of revitalizing its downtown to create an economically viable city and retain quality of life for its residents.
 Downtown properties were hot during the real estate boom of 2006-2008 in anticipation of the new Town Center Plan.
-However, a recession hit in fall of 2008 and many projects were on hold due to lack of financing.
-The first major mixed-use project, Arbor Village, finally secured funding and broke ground in January of 2012.
-Arbor Village opened in August of 2013 and is followed by mixed-use projects Vineyard Park (2015) and Mountlake Senior Living (2016).
+A recession hit in late 2008 that put many projects on hold.
+The first major mixed-use project, Arbor Village, finally secured funding and broke ground in January 2012.
+Arbor Village opened in August 2013 and was followed by a number of large mixed-use projects including Vineyard Park (2015) and Mountlake Senior Living (2016).

-Several transit projects have come to fruition since the Town Center Plan was adopted including Community Transit's Mountlake Terrace Transit Center (2009) and Sound Transit's Freeway Station (2011).
-Sound Transit's Lynnwood Link Light Rail Extension will bring light rail service from Seattle to Mountlake Terrace in 2024.
+Since the Town Center Plan was adopted in 2007, new Transit Facilities have followed including Community Transit's Mountlake Terrace Transit Center (2009) and Sound Transit's Freeway Station (2011).
+Sound Transit's Lynnwood Link Light Rail Extension is under construction and has changed the landscape along I-5.
+This project will bring light rail service from Seattle to Lynnwood with a station in Mountlake Terrace in 2024.

 In 2018, the Council appointed a Town Center and Economic Vitality Task Force that made a recommendation on an updated Town Center Plan.
-The updated Plan will be reviewed by the City Council in mid-2019.
+The updated plan was adopted in 2019.

-The Rogers Market property, located at 232nd and 56th Avenue and the Town Center's largest parcel, was sold in 2018 and demolished in 2019.
-The property was sold to Sound Transit for interim parking while the light rail station is under construction to replace the surface parking at the Mountlake Terrace Transit Center.
+The former Rogers Market property, located at 232nd and 56th Avenue and the Town Center's largest parcel, was sold in 2018 and demolished in 2019.
+The property has since changed hands and is poised for redevelopment.

 In 2017, voters passed a capital bond to fund a new City Hall and Police Station addition.
-The project was designed in 2018 and 2019 and will break ground in fall of 2019.
-The project, located at 232nd Street and 58th Avenue, will help redefine the Town Center.
+The project was designed in 2018 and 2019 with construction occurring throughout 2020 and 2021.
+The city moved into its new home at 23204 58th Avenue West in mid-2021.